Chart Color Schemes

 Kempsey Surrounds shows employment indicators that trail behind approximately 70% of regions assessed across Australia

-Kempsey Surrounds has a balanced workforce with both white and blue collar jobs, with essential services sectors well represented.
-Its unemployment rate is 4.2%, showing an employment growth of 0.7% in the past year.
+Kempsey Surrounds has a balanced workforce encompassing white and blue collar jobs.
+Essential services sectors are well represented, with an unemployment rate of 4.4% as of September 2025.

 Frequently Asked Questions - Employment